-Aside from the visually tangible performance perks, a good GPU also takes the strain off of the other parts of your PC.
-They come with their own rapid video memory, which we will discuss more a bit later, which takes the pressure off your RAM, and you will also benefit from a reduction in the load that the CPU has to bear as the GPU does its own processing of the graphics.
+Aside from the visually tangible performance perks, a good sim racing GPU also takes the strain off of the other parts of your PC.
+They come with their own rapid video memory, which takes some of the pressure off your RAM, and you will also benefit from a reduction in the load that the CPU has to bear as the GPU does its own processing of the graphics.

 Quality Over Lower Price Every Time

 It is definitely best to go for the best quality you can afford rather than the cheapest option.
-This is because you will want your PC to last for a long time, and to be compatible with all of your favourite games, as well as those that will be released in the future.
+This is because you will want your PC to last for a long time and to be compatible with all of your favourite games, as well as those that will be released in the future.
 So, we recommend going for a more intermediate level GPU.

-Up next, we will consider the CPU, or Central Processing Unit.
+Let’s now consider the CPU, or Central Processing Unit.
 This is often thought of as the brain of the computer, as it processes the information provided by the game you are playing along with the input from you as the player.
-AI racers, the environment you are racing in, and all other simulations are handled by the CPU, and then displayed through the GPU.
+AI racers, the environment you are racing in, and all other simulations are handled by the CPU, and then displayed with the help of the GPU.

 CPUs come in as many varieties as GPUs, and they are often quoted in terms of the number of cores they contain.
 As a general rule, the more cores the better, with the minimum for a decent sim racing PC being 4 cores.
-8 cores are desirable, with some processors even offering 16 cores.
+8 cores are desirable, with some processors even offering 16+ cores.
 However, these ones are beyond the scope of what you likely need as a sim racer.

 How Fast Is Your CPU?

 Then you have to consider the generation of the CPU.
-There are two main options for CPUs, and these are the Intel line of processors and the AMD variety.
-The intel ones come in varieties such as i3, i5 and i7, while AMD also have their numbered Ryzen series like the Ryzen 3 and 5 options.
+There are two main options for sim racing CPUs, and these are the Intel line of processors and the AMD variety.
+The Intel ones come in varieties such as i3, i5, i7, and i9, while AMD also have their numbered Ryzen series like the Ryzen 3 and 5 options.
 There are also more specific options within these broad types.

 The Bare Minimum

-At the very low end of the scale, representing the absolute bare minimum that we would recommend, are the Intel i3 8100 and the Ryzen 3 1200.
-The Intel model has 4 cores, with a clock speed of 3.6 GHz.
-Meanwhile the Ryzen 3 also has 4 cores with a maximum clock speed of 3.4 GHz.
-They are ideal for beginners that can handle slightly lower quality graphics.
+At the very low end of the scale, representing the absolute bare minimum that we would recommend, are the Intel i3 and the Ryzen 3 options.
+These tend to come with 4 cores and offer clock speeds of around 3.6 GHz.
+They are ideal for beginners that are okay with slightly lower quality graphics.
 However, we recommend going a step higher for a more optimal experience.

 The Next Step Up

 For sim racers that want VR and triple monitor capabilities, and a smoother experience overall, the intermediate tier of CPUs is where you will want to be looking.
-These won’t drive the price of your pre-built PC up too much while giving you much better performance, along with the ability to handle higher-quality graphics and more multitasking as well.
+These won’t drive the price of your PC up too much while giving you much better performance, along with the ability to handle higher-quality graphics and more multitasking as well.

 The Very High End

-Finally, at the high end of the CPU scale, we have some very expensive options.
-These will be more than capable of handling any sim racing game you can think of with as many cars as your track can handle.
+Finally, at the high end of the CPU market, we have some very expensive options.
+These will be more than capable of handling any sim racing game you can think of with as many cars as the track can fit!
 These are really only for those with a big budget that want 4K and/or triple monitor support, and for those that perhaps do a lot of recording and editing as well.

 The next important thing to consider is the amount of RAM provided by the PC.
 This is another aspect that can be finely tuned if you decide to build your own PC.
 So, what is RAM?

 RAM stands for Random Access Memory and can be thought of as the short-term memory of the computer.
-Although quoted in the same units, GB, as storage, they are two entirely different things.
+Although quoted in the same units, gigabytes (GB), as storage (see below), they are two entirely different things.
 The amount of RAM a PC has will play a vital role in the speed and performance of the computer.
 More RAM usually means faster and better performance.

 How Much Do You Need?

-You can usually get away with 4GB of RAM, but this is definitely on the low end of the scale.
+You can usually just about get away with 4GB of RAM, but this is definitely on the minimum end of the scale.
 Ideally, you will want at least 8GB, but there are 16GB options out there as well, going all the way up to 64GB+.
 The 16GB options will drive the price up quite substantially, and in reality 8GB will be enough for most sim racers.
 It is not as simple as more is always better, but it is a key component, nonetheless.

-There are different types of RAM as well, with a reasonable place to start being known as DDR3 RAM.
-There is also VRAM, which is Video RAM and is what the GPU will use.
-Having more RAM will allow you to run more applications at one time.
-However, you will want to go for more VRAM when you can, as this also tends to correlate with better performance.
+There are different types of RAM as well, with a reasonable place to start being known as DDR3 RAM, although DDR4 and DDR5 will offer better performance.
+Having more, better quality RAM will allow you to run more applications at one time.

 The Speed Counts Too

 It is worth noting that the amount of RAM is not the only thing to consider here.
-There is a speed associated with it as well, which determines how many cycles occur per second, as was the same with the CPUs.
+There is a speed associated with it as well, which determines how many cycles occur per second, as is the same with the CPUs discussed above.
 RAM speed is arguably less important than the capacity, with speeds ranging from 2400 MHz to 3600 MHz being more than enough for most sim racers.

 Storage is what some people get a little confused with RAM.
-Storage is the long-term memory of the PC, and it is where games are downloaded, and files are saved to be accessed at a later date.
-As with most of the components on this list, more storage tends to be better.
-Although there are some extreme options with several terabytes of storage, we won’t be going into much detail about them here.
+Storage is the long-term memory of the PC, and it’s where games are downloaded and files are saved to be accessed at a later date.
+As with most of the components on this list, more tends to be better.

 Not The Same As RAM

 Storage is quoted in GB, and like RAM it handles the information in your game.
-Unlike RAM however, storage is memory that is not wiped when power is lost, and so is used for long-term storage such as game files, which can reach upwards of 100GB, as well as your saves and profiles within the games.
-Loading times will be affected by your storage, so more can make things faster to an extent.
+Unlike RAM however, storage is memory that is not wiped when power is lost, and so it’s used for long-term storage such as game files, which can reach upwards of 100GB, as well as your saves and profiles within games.
+Loading times will be affected by your storage type, rather than by the amount you have.

 Different Types Of Storage

-There are a couple of different types of storage to choose from, namely SSD and HDD.
+There are two different types of storage to choose from, SSD and HDD.
 HDD stands for Hard Drive Disk and is the traditional storage method for PCs.
-SSD is a relatively new technology and stands for Solid State Drive.
-The two options differ in terms of speed, capacity and longevity, and so it is important to consider which option is right for you.
+SSD is a newer technology and it stands for Solid State Drive.
+The two options differ in terms of speed, capacity and longevity, and so it’s important to consider which option is right for you.

 HDDs use a spinning disk to hold memory, while SSDs make use of semiconductor chips and have no moving parts.
-This makes them generally more durable – and much quieter (silent) – than HHDs and less susceptible to physical breakage.
+This makes them generally more durable – and much quieter (silent actually) – than HDDs and less susceptible to physical breakage.
 Although HDDs have a longer lifespan due to the way they write data, you will most likely be able to use your SSD for as long as you need your PC.

 Speed Is Key

-Due to the way that these two storage types physically store data, SSDs are faster than HDDs and are thus a popular option for gamers in general, not just sim racers.
-Although it will vary by application, SSDs can be multiple times faster than HHDs, and you will notice a difference in loading times as well as boot times, and they will help the PC to run smoother overall.
+Due to the way that these two storage types physically store data, SSDs are faster than HDDs and are therefore a popular option for gamers in general, not just sim racers.
+Although it will vary by application, SSDs can be much faster than HDDs, and you will notice a difference in loading times as well as boot times, and they will help the PC to run smoother overall.

 Go For A Mix

 However, the ideal setup will actually involve both of these options.
-Games can take up anywhere from hundreds of megabytes to hundreds of gigabytes of storage, so you have to work out what you are going to need for your specific gaming habits.
+Games can take up anywhere from a few gigabytes to 100GB+, so you have to work out what you are going to need for your specific gaming habits.
 If you plan to play a lot of different racing sims, or if you want to store a lot of photos and videos on your PC as well, you will need plenty of storage.